allianceauth/allianceauth/docs/installation/services/mumble.md

 Now two packages need to be installed:

     sudo apt-get install python-software-properties mumble-server

+You will also need to install the python dependencies for the authenticator script:

+    pip install -r thirdparty/Mumble/requirements.txt

 ## Configuring Mumble
 Mumble ships with a configuration file that needs customization.
 By default it’s located at /etc/mumble-server.ini.
 Open it with your favourite text editor: